kimpro82/MyPractice/Shell/README.md

 ## [Get the Total Size of Folders/Files Matching Specific Criteria (2024.02.29)](#list)

-- I'm suddenly curious about these
+- I've been suddenly curious about these
 - Code and Result
   <details>
     <summary>CMD : TotalSize.cmd</summary>